tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 ## Simple Delivery schedule

-When using the `simpleOrderEvent` the simple delivery schedule is used:
+When using `simpleOrderEvent` the simple delivery schedule is used:

-`lines.scheduledDelivery`: the current delivery line, including open proposal or reopen requests, when using the simple delivery schedule.
+`lines.scheduledDelivery`: the current delivery line when using the simple delivery schedule, either having `Issued`, `In Progress` or `Confirmed` values.

 {% hint style="warning" %}
 The `scheduledDelivery` field **includes any open supplier or buyer request**.
 Be aware that either the `Issued`, proposal or reopen request or `Confirmed` values are returned, dependent on the line and request status.